• LAUNCH YOUR DREAM

 Finding Happiness When A Dream Falls Apart

-I always go after my dreams, diving in fully and giving it my all.
+Finding Happiness When A Dream Falls Apart - Everything happens for a reason Marilyn Monroe quoteI always go after my dreams, diving in fully and giving it my all.
 Most of the time, I achieve what I set out to achieve.

 Every once in a while, a dream falls apart.
 That does not mean this dream will not be realized in the future in a different form, so really it is more of a dream deferred than a dream lost.

-I have no regrets, because I tried, and I can always look back knowing that I did my best.
+I have no regrets because I tried, and I can always look back knowing that I did my best.
 Sometimes we give something our all, and it still doesn’t happen, but at least I know that I did all I could.

 Goodbye to the Dream Home!
 Finding Happiness When A Dream Falls Apart _ photo of what I wanted

-I am working with my team of contractors now to renovate the property, screening prospective tenants, and doing all that I can to bring this beautiful property back to an active life in this community.
+I bought a gorgeous, historic 9,000-square-foot commercial property earlier this summer.
+I am working with my team of contractors to renovate the property, screening prospective tenants, and doing all I can to bring this beautiful property back to an active life in this community.

 Behind the scenes, at the same time, I was working on buying my dream home as well.
-I didn’t share that dream with anyone, because it fell into my lap unexpectedly, and I didn’t want to “jinx” it.
+I didn’t share that dream with anyone because it fell into my lap unexpectedly, and I didn’t want to “jinx” it.

-I simply wanted to take the steps I needed to take to make it happen, and to make it move forward.
+I wanted to take the steps I needed to take to make it happen and to make it move forward.
+And I gave it my all.
+And it still fell apart.

-I do trust that I will someday understand why things happened as they did, even if it’s hard to understand right now.
+So I’m dealing with picking up the pieces and moving on now, disappointed but not defeated.
+I trust I will someday understand why things happened as they did, even if it’s hard to understand right now.

 How This All Evolved

 The scenario was improbable and unusual.
-I was happily living in the home I already own in historic downtown Troy, the John Hooper House, which was built in 1845 and was a stop on the Underground Railroad.
+I happily lived in my home in historic downtown Troy, the John Hooper House, which was built in 1845 and was a stop on the Underground Railroad.
+John Hooper, an African-American laborer from 1848 to 1888, owned my beautiful home.
+There are two apartments currently and a large, dry basement that can also be turned into a third apartment.

 I was living in the second floor, 1,300 square foot apartment, which I had renovated back in 2008 after my tenants accidentally set my house on fire.

-It’s a gorgeous space, with a double parlor living room, two ornamental fireplaces, a large master bedroom, a second spare bedroom, an office, a dining room, a fully renovated spacious bathroom with a clawfoot tub, and a giant kitchen with exposed brick, stainless steel appliances, and a large bank of windows at the back, overlooking a green courtyard, lush with ivy.
+It’s a gorgeous space with a double parlor living room, two ornamental fireplaces, a large master bedroom, a second spare bedroom, an office, a dining room, a fully renovated spacious bathroom with a clawfoot tub, and a giant kitchen with exposed brick, stainless steel appliances, and a large bank of windows at the back, overlooking a green courtyard, lush with ivy.

 Neighbors and friends of mine had put this home on the market the summer before, and it wasn’t moving.
-They were looking to rent it out, as they informed their property manager and my dear friend, back in April.
+They were looking to rent it out, as they informed their property manager and my dear friend back in April.
+My friend Steve let me know that they wanted to at least rent it for now since it wasn’t selling.
+I had always loved this house, a 3,000-square-foot Victorian wonderland, and decided to consider it.

 Finding Happiness in A Glorious Palace!

-The office was the piece de resistance of the home, with a 12′ stained glass window, lit from within, of the Holy Spirit (I thought it was a peace dove at first, until a friend told me otherwise, but either interpretation of this 12′ piece of art is beautiful!).
+The office was the piece de resistance of the home, with a 12′ stained glass window, lit from within, of the Holy Spirit (I thought it was a peace dove at first until a friend told me otherwise, but either interpretation of this 12′ piece of art is beautiful!).

 Finding Happiness When A Dream Falls Apart - My dream home office